NTSC: Color encoding

 For a color TV to recover hue information from the color subcarrier, it must have a zero-phase reference to replace the previously suppressed carrier.
 The NTSC signal includes a short sample of this reference signal, known as the colorburst, located on the back porch of each horizontal synchronization pulse.
-The color burst consists of a minimum of eight cycles of the unmodulated (fixed phase and amplitude) color subcarrier.
-The TV receiver has a local oscillator, which is synchronized with these color bursts.
-Combining this reference phase signal derived from the color burst with the chrominance signal's amplitude and phase allows the recovery of the I and Q signals which when combined with the luminance information allows the reconstruction of a color image on the screen.
-Color TV has been said to really be colored TV because of the total separation of the brightness part of the picture from the color portion.
-In CRT televisions, the NTSC signal is turned into three color signals: red green and blue, each controlling that color electron gun.
+The color burst consists of a minimum of eight cycles of the unmodulated (pure original) color subcarrier.
+The TV receiver has a local oscillator, which is synchronized with these color bursts to create a reference signal.
+Combining this reference phase signal with the chrominance signal allows the recovery of the $I^\prime$ and $Q^\prime$ signals, which in conjunction with the $Y^\prime$ signal, is reconstructed to the individual $R^\prime G^\prime B^\prime$ signals, that are then sent to the CRT to form the image.

+In CRT televisions, the NTSC signal is turned into three color signals: red, green, and blue, each controlling an electron gun that is designed to excite only the corresponding red, green, or blue phosphor dots.
 TV sets with digital circuitry use sampling techniques to process the signals but the result is the same.
-For both analog and digital sets processing an analog NTSC signal, the original three color signals are transmitted using three discrete signals (luminance, I and Q) and then recovered as three separate colors and combined as a color image.
+For both analog and digital sets processing an analog NTSC signal, the original three color signals are transmitted using three discrete signals (Y, I and Q) and then recovered as three separate colors (R, G, and B) and presented as a color image.